 Mother's Day is set aside in many countries as a day to honor our mothers and grandmothers.
 The origin of this day can be traced back much farther than you might think.
 Learn about the history of this special day.

 Did you know that the word "mistletoe" comes from two Anglo-Saxon words meaning "dung" and "twig"?
-Learn how and why this romantic tradition came to be committed under an unfortunately named shrub.
+We'll tell you how and why humans decided to kiss under this unfortunately named shrub.

 It's time to unpack the ornaments, string up the popcorn, and yes -- untangle those lights.
 Plan on piling it all on a fresh Christmas tree?
 Learn about the different types and how to pick the perfect one.

 How did Halloween become the one day of the year when door-to-door begging for candy isn’t just allowed … it’s encouraged?
 Get a ghoulish glimpse into the surprising origins of everything from jack-o’-lanterns to trick-or-treating.

 Americans typically view Labor Day as the official end of summer and a free day off from work.
 But have you ever stopped to think who was behind it?
 And why is it celebrated in early September?